HUBId/ztate/docs/operator-guide.md

 probe cannot be reached.
 Use `--json` for automation workflows that need to ingest the summarized payloads directly.

+For offline change windows or air-gapped reviews, use `rpp-node validator tx-validate --input /path/to/transactions.json --json` to verify signed transaction batches before releasing them into the mempool.
+The subcommand rejects invalid signatures, zero-fee payloads, and non-incrementing nonces with a non-zero exit code; the runtime smoke suite asserts that mixed batches still produce a JSON summary operators can archive for audits before rerunning with a clean batch.【F:tests/runtime_smoke.rs†L91-L142】

 ## API schema guardrails

 Node and wallet RPC schemas are snapshotted under `docs/interfaces/snapshots`.